ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-boolean-linear-transformations.md

 ---
 layout: post
-title: Classical Computation in Linear Algebra
+title: Boolean Logic as Linear Transformations
-date: 2018-07-17
+date: 2018-07-18
 tags: computer-science math
 ---
 ## Introduction
-While computation is usually formulated using logical connectives like $\wedge,\vee, \neg$ along with the binary digits $0$ and $1$, there is another way to formulate binary computation: linear algebra.
-We can represent $0$ and $1$ as vectors and logical gates as transformations on those vectors.
+Computation is usually formulated via boolean logic, which in turn makes use of logical connectives like $\wedge,\vee, \neg$ along with the binary digits $0$ and $1$, representing false and true respectively.

+There is, however an alternative: linear algebra.
+By representing $0$ and $1$ as vectors and logical operations/gates as transformations on those vectors, we can define computation on the language of linear algebra.

-While this may at first seem to only be a novel construction, reformulating computation in terms of linear algebra is precisely what opens the door to quantum computation, which is essentially a more general form of what is shown below.
+While this may at first seem to only be a novel construction, reformulating computation in terms of linear algebra is precisely what opens the door to quantum computing, which is essentially a more general form of what's shown below.

 <!--more-->